google/earthenterprise/docs/geedocs/docsrc/answer/portable/portableGlobeServer5_2.rst

       #.
 Click outside of the text field.
 Your polygon appears on the
          map, if you are running the deprecated Google Earth plug-in.

-      .. rubric:: Hand drawing the polygon
+      .. rubric:: Manually drawing the polygon

-      *This method is only available if you are have the deprecated Google Earth plug-in running in your browser.*
+      *This method is only available if you have the deprecated Google Earth plug-in running in your browser.*

-      First, using the navigation controls in the plugin, zoom in to the region of interest.
+      First, using the navigation controls in the plugin, zoom in to the area of interest.
 To use your mouse to define the polygon, click the |Polygon icon| polygon icon in the globe window.

       Then, click the globe to define each point.
 You can use the